-The strengthening and replacement of the deck have continued in Q2.
-Work, totalling \$9.6 M, was carried out, particularly to install platforms (Seaway section) and strengthen pier caps as well as to remove the existing deck and install the new deck (the section of the island between the Seaway and the river), and to reinforce the steel on the Seaway section.
+The strengthening and replacement of the deck have continued in Q3.
+Maintenance work, totalling \$8.5 M, was carried out, particularly to finalize the platforms (Seaway section), strengthen the steel of the Seaway section and finalize, in the section of the island, the work in connection with the new deck which can be carried out outside the summer blitz.